 Behind boisterous Patong beach is the place to shop for just about anything – silk, batik, jewelry, and souvenirs.
 Bargaining is expected, but even if your haggling skills are not refined, everything is substantially less than in the West.

 These small, brightly-colored, three-wheeled vehicles with open sides are noisy but so much fun.
 The drivers dash in and out of city traffic, honking at any tourist regardless of whether or not they are in the way.
 It’s a great way to travel to restaurants, shopping, or between beaches.

 10. Pamper yourself.

-Plan to stay at least one night at the luxurious JW Marriott Resort and Spa on Mai Khao Beach, 30 minutes north of Phuket Town and the hustle and bustle of Patong.
+Plan to stay at least one night at the luxurious JW Marriott Resort and Spa on Mai Khao Beach, 30 minutes north of Phuket Town, and away from the hustle and bustle of Patong.
 You’ll be blown away by the lavish, zen-like suites and the wall of floor-to-ceiling windows offering a panoramic view of the ocean beach just beyond delicately manicured Japanese gardens and your own private patio.
 Get a Thai massage on the beach, take a dip in the ornate pool, and enjoy the fine dining at several on-site restaurants.
 Try some authentic Pad Thai.
 This succulent, savory traditional Thai dish is nothing like the overly sweet version served in the U.S. so be sure to get your fill while you can!

 Top 10 Things to do in Phuket, Thailand first published in TravelersPress